jaimemendozadev/ListOfFriends/README.md

 - App still needs to be hooked up to the backend to retrieve other user profiles to display on frontend.

-- Overall app state needs to be designed implemented in Redux store.
+- Overall app state needs to be designed/implemented in Redux store.

 ## Table of contents